 Now for two words: turmeric tea.
 I know I shared a bit about it above but honestly, this is probably one of the most underrated spices ever.
 Might come as a surprise but turmeric can be more effective than other anti-inflammatory medications such as Advil (ibuprofen) and aspirin according to the linked study.

 So stop ignoring that jar of turmeric in your pantry because it might be exactly what you’re looking for!
 If you want to know more about this amazing spice take a look at my post on the 10 Amazing Benefits of Turmeric.

 We’ve made it to our ultimate list!
 Follow along to learn more ways to naturally reduce your body’s inflammation (and inflammatory response).

 People often think that taking supplements and medications will magically make the inflammation go away.
 But the truth is, it won’t.
-If you want to reduce it long term then you need to start making better foods choices and include whole, anti-inflammatory foods to your diet.
+If you want to reduce it long term then you need to start making better food choices and include whole, anti-inflammatory foods in your diet.
 Check out my 5-Day Anti-Inflammatory Diet Meal Plan if you need help.

 Your meals should include these foods:

 - nuts (like almonds and walnuts)

 - olive oil and coconut oil